MDU-PHL/LisSero/paper.md

 to classify *L. monocytogenes* isolates into distinct serotypes of public health importance [@doumithDifferentiationMajorListeria2004].

 `LisSero` was designed to provide an *in silico* replacement for the muliplex PCR based *L monocytogenes* serotyping.
-We provide validation data, and demonstra
+We provide validation data, and demonstrate the capability of the tool to recover the expected serotype from draft assemblies of *L. monocytogenes*.
+The tool is important in providing backwards compatibility, allowing researchers and

 `Gala` is an Astropy-affiliated Python package for galactic dynamics.
 Python enables wrapping low-level languages (e.g., C) for speed without losing